 Red Robin Campfire sauce is the perfect dipping sauce to prepare for French fries, chicken nuggets, or onion rings.
 You can even drizzle it on a homemade grilled burger.
-It is so easy to make, and you will be blown away by the taste of this fantastic sauce.
+It is so easy to make, this red robin campfire sauce copycat recipe.

 Everyone loves unique sauces for dipping.
 Chick Fil A has the Chick Fil A Sauce, Smashburger has the Smashsauce, and Caines has their amazing sauce as well.
 Red Robin Campfire sauce deserves to be known as one of those condiments everyone loves.
 And, there are so many ways to use this sauce.

 If you don’t live near a Red Robin, you probably have never enjoyed this sauce in the restaurant.
 However, you can make it at home in just a matter of minutes.
 This sauce is a mixture of mayonnaise, inexpensive hickory barbeque sauce, and chipotle pepper.
 If you have never used chipotle before, you are missing out.
 Chipotle peppers are jalapeno peppers that have been smoked.

 Chipotle peppers are smoked and dried jalapenos.
 Jalapenos are green for most of the growing season, but turn red in the fall.
 Chipotle peppers are the perfect way to add small amounts of heat to a dish, and a lot of smoke.

 Often chipotle peppers are used in Southwestern and Mexican dishes, and they are known for their earthy, smoky taste.
 It’s a great way to add a deep smoky flavor that does not taste artificial.
 You can buy chipotle pepper at Target and other stores and you can also find it online.

 Ingredients you will need for this Red Robin Campfire Sauce Recipe